AddielQuintero/a11y-testing-toolkit-ext/README.md

 `Load the extension into your browser:`

 In Chrome: Go to `chrome://extensions/`, enable "Developer mode" and click on "Load unpacked".
-Select the `dist` folder.
+Select the `dist` folder.\
-In Firefox: Go to `about:debugging`, click on "Load Temporary Add-on" and select any file inside the `dist` folder.
+In your browser: Go to `about:debugging`, click on "Load Temporary Add-on" and select any file inside the `dist` folder.